-The €1,500 million in senior public notes (or: bonds) represented an equivalent fair value estimate of €1,352 million at year-end 2023.
-The €200 million in senior private notes and the € 100 million in senior notes privately placed under the EMTN program (or: private placements) represented an equivalent fair value estimate of €265 million at year-end 2023.
-The € 75 million fixed-rate loan of the EIB has a fair value that equals the nominal value.
+The €2,000 million in senior public notes (bonds) represented an equivalent fair value estimate of €1,911 million at year-end 2024.
+The €200 million in senior private notes and the € 100 million in senior notes privately placed under the EMTN program represented an equivalent fair value estimate of €274 million at year-end 2024 (Private placements).
+The €75 million fixed-rate loan of the EIB has a fair value of €76 million.
 The estimated fair value amounts are excluding accrued interest.